msafi/opengash/README.md

 5. `node server` while in `server`
 6. Make sure a MongoDB server is running
 7. Load the app in your browser.

-I plan to soon make the app available as a SaaS on [opengash.com](http://opengash.com).